All bills

 The Bottom Line

-If you've ever had to change a baby on the floor of a public restroom or in the trunk of your car, this bill is aiming directly at you.
-Starting in 2027, Colorado may require almost every public-facing building to install and maintain diaper changing stations in their restrooms, complete with specific wayfinding signage.
-It’s a huge quality-of-life win for parents, but a notable new compliance and cost hurdle for property owners, restaurants, and brick-and-mortar businesses.
+If you’ve ever had to change a blowout on a bathroom floor or balance a toddler on a public sink, you know the struggle.
+This legislation requires most commercial buildings to install and maintain diaper changing stations in their public restrooms.
+It’s a major quality-of-life upgrade for parents, but a notable new compliance hurdle and expense for property owners.

 What This Bill Actually Does